Across the Universe (film): Plot

 Lucy becomes increasingly involved in the anti-war movement.
 Jude remains comparatively apolitical but devoted to her.
 Sadie is offered a chance to go on a solo tour as a headliner, leading to a bitter breakup between her and Jo-Jo.
 Jude dislikes the increasing amount of time Lucy spends with the Students for a Democratic Republic, led by activist Paco, as he suspects that Paco is attempting to seduce her.

-Jude storms into the SDR office leading to an argument with Lucy and a fight with Paco after which Jude is thrown out and she breaks up with him.
+Jude storms into the SDR office, leading to an argument with Lucy and a fight with Paco, after which Jude is thrown out and she breaks up with him.
 Some time later, Jude follows her to an anti-war demonstration at Columbia University.
 When the police arrest Lucy, Paco, and the other activists, Jude's attempts to reach her lead to his arrest as well.

 With Jude facing deportation, Lucy contacts his father.
-Wes visits him in jail but has no legal proof that he is his son and thus an American citizen.
+Wes visits him in jail but has no legal proof that Jude is his son and thus an American citizen.
 As a result, Jude is sent back to England.
-Returning to his job at the Liverpool shipyards, he runs into his former girlfriend Molly and sees that she is heavily pregnant by her current partner.
-She met him around the time Jude stopped writing her (when he started seeing Lucy).
+Returning to his job at the Liverpool shipyards, he runs into his former girlfriend Molly and sees that she is heavily pregnant by her current partner, who is also Jude's co-worker and friend.
+She started dating him around the time Jude stopped writing her (when he started seeing Lucy).
+Jude and the couple part on good terms.

-Jo-Jo continues playing solo guitar in bars, while the highly successful Sadie drowns her sorrow and loneliness in alcohol on tour.
+Jo-Jo continues playing solo guitar in bars, while the highly successful Sadie drowns her sorrow and loneliness in alcohol on tour, lamenting that her band doesn't play with the soul and emotion that Jo-Jo and her old band did.
 Max is wounded in Vietnam and sent home.
-Lucy visits him in the hospital but he is traumatized and dependent on morphine.
+Lucy visits him in the hospital, but he is traumatized and dependent on morphine.
 Meanwhile, she continues her activities with the SDR and is involved with Paco, but is uncomfortable with him leading the movement deeper into violence.

 Lucy leaves Paco and the organization when she finds him making bombs, and she is surrounded by constant reminders of Jude.
 One of Paco's homemade bombs explodes, killing him and his confederates.
 Upon reading this news, Jude fears Lucy is also dead.
 He learns from Max over the phone that she had left the group beforehand and is alive, and he arranges to return to NYC legally.

-Jo-Jo and Sadie, who have reconciled, put on a rooftop concert.
+Jo-Jo and Sadie, who have reconciled and put their old band back together (including Prudence on keyboards), put on a rooftop concert.
 Max brings Jude to the rooftop.
 When the police arrive to break up the concert, Jude manages to remain on the roof and begins to sing.
 The police allow the band to rejoin him.
 He notices Lucy on the opposite rooftop, standing and looking at him.
-Lucy and Jude gaze smilingly at each other as the performance concludes.
+Lucy and Jude gaze while smiling at each other as the performance concludes.